julianorchard/lindbergh-loader/README.md

 ## Usage

-**Lindbergh games expect full control of the Linux OS.
-With root privileges it is possible that they could cause damage to your computer.**

-This emulator will need access to the input devices and serial devices on Linux.
-Before running this emulator you should add your user account to the following groups and then **restart your computer**:
+Lindbergh games expect full control of the Linux OS (specifically, this emulator will need access to the input devices and serial devices on Linux). **With root privileges it is possible that they could cause damage to your computer.** Therefore before running this emulator you should add your user account to the following groups and then restart your computer:

 ```
 sudo usermod -a -G dialout,input $USER